-Pacific Motorway, Eight Mile Plains to Daisy Hill Upgrade (Rochedale bus station and park 'n' ride upgrade)
+Pacific Motorway, Eight Mile Plains to Daisy Hill Upgrade (Rochedale bus station and park 'n' ride)

-As part of a rolling program of Pacific Motorway (M1) upgrades, the preliminary and detailed design phase for the Rochedale bus station and park 'n' ride upgrade is underway.
+As part of a rolling program of Pacific Motorway (M1) upgrades, detailed design for the Rochedale bus station and park 'n' ride is now complete.

 - Contributes to economy